Constructing Linear Encoders with Good Spectra: Introduction

 Roughly speaking, the scheme consists of two steps.
-First, the source sequence $\seq{v}$ is processed by a random affine mapping, i.e, $(\Sigma_l \circ F_n \circ \Sigma_n)(\seq{v}) + \bar{U}^l$, where $F_n$ is a random linear code, $\Sigma_l$ and $\Sigma_n$ are independent uniform random interleavers, and $\bar{U}^l$ is an independent uniform random vector.
-Secondly, the output of the first step, together with the source sequence, is fed into the quantization mapping $q_n$ to yield the final output.
+First, the source sequence $\seq{x}$ is processed by a special kind of random affine mapping, $(\Sigma_m \circ F \circ \Sigma_n)(\seq{x}) + \bar{Y}^m$, where $F$ is a random linear encoder from $\mathcal{X}^n$ to $\mathcal{Y}^m$, $\Sigma_m$ and $\Sigma_n$ are uniform random interleavers, $\bar{Y}^m$ is a uniform random vector, and all of them are independent.
+Second, the output of the first step, together with the source sequence, is fed into the quantization map $\varphi$ to yield the final output.
 The first step is to generate uniformly distributed output with the so-called pairwise-independence property, while the second step is to shape the output so that it is suitable for a given channel.
-Accordingly, two main issues arise: how do we design a good linear code $F_n$ and a good quantization mapping $q_n$ which fulfill the above two goals, respectively?
-About the former, we proved in \cite{JSCC:Yang200904} that linear codes with good joint spectra (a generalization of input-output weight distributions) are good candidates.
-Hence, to design a lossless JSCC scheme in practice, a big problem is how to construct linear codes with good joint spectra.
+From this, two main issues arise: how can we design a good linear encoder and a good quantization map to fulfill the above two goals, respectively?
+About the former, we proved in \cite{JSCC:Yang200904} that linear encoders with joint spectra (a variant of input-output complete weight distribution) close to the average joint spectrum over all linear encoders (from $\mathcal{X}^n$ to $\mathcal{Y}^m$) are good candidates.
+We say that such linear encoders have good joint spectra.
+Hence, for designing a lossless JSCC scheme in practice, the crucial problem is how to construct linear encoders with good joint spectra.
 To our knowledge, however, this problem has never been studied before.

 In this paper, we shall give a thorough investigation of this problem.
 Our main tool is the code-spectrum approach \cite{JSCC:Yang200904}.
-As we shall see, the spectra of a linear code, including kernel spectrum, image spectrum, and especially joint spectrum, provide important characterization on its performance for most applications.
-The rest of this paper is organized as follows.
+As we shall see, the spectra of a linear encoder, including kernel spectrum, image spectrum, and especially joint spectrum, provide an important characterization of its performance for most applications (see Definitions~\ref{df:KernelSpectrumCondition}-- \ref{df:JointSpectrumCondition}, which form the base of this paper).
+The rest of the paper is organized as follows.

-In Section~\ref{sec:NotationsAndConventions}, we introduce the basic notations and conventions used throughout the paper.
-In Section~\ref{sec:BasicsOfCodeSpectrumApproach}, we briefly review the code-spectrum approach.
-Then in Section~\ref{sec:NewMethodsAndResultsOfCodeSpectrum}, we develop some new notions and methods to facilitate the calculation of spectra, including properties of vector permutations (Section~\ref{subsec:NewResultsI}), a viewpoint of regarding coding modules as conditional probability distributions (Section~\ref{subsec:NewResultsII}), spectrum generating functions and spectra with coordinate partitions (Sections~\ref{subsec:NewResultsIIIpre} and \ref{subsec:NewResultsIII}), and the MacWilliams identities (Section~\ref{subsec:NewResultsV}).